Tyred/BigData/README.md

 ```bash
 make <dataset_name>
 ```
-That will run perform the similarity search with each coded and original query, with the coded and original data, respectively.
+That will perform the similarity search with each coded and original query, with the coded and original data, respectively.
 Basically, we run the similarity search using a original query looking for its nearest neighbor in the original serie, for each query, then we repeat the process for each coded query in the coded data.
 The following table summarizes the speedup obtained.

 | ID | Runtime (original) |  Runtime (coded)   |  Speedup |
 |---- |------------------ | ------             | ---------|